AnnaP464/COMP-4350-Group-8/Sprint 0/Project Summary.md

 2) As an organizer i want to see the status of the activity at a glance so that i will know how many people will show up, this will aid in planning for additional help if necessary.

 3) As a volunteer i want to be able to see my history of attended postings, this would help me keep track of my hours volunteered.

-- A running total of all the activities will be viewable within seconds of and all the information from previous jobs will be available in case the user wants to work with an organizer again.

 ### Tech Stack